bhisaac/5eFP/5eFP-SRD.md

 ## Armor Training (Light)

-You gain proficiency with light armor.
+You gain proficiency with light armor and shields.

 ## Grappler